tkacik/comp590-HW2/README.txt

-Two python files contain the code to complete the Assignment 2 writeup.
+Two python files contain the code used to complete the Assignment 2 writeup.
 The help information can be accessed using the flag --help and is displayed below.

 hideNseek.py by T. J. Tkacik